What Is Image Enhancement & Its Effect On Machine Vision

 2. Adjusting the brightness: This entails altering an image's overall brightness or blackness.
 Techniques like tone mapping and gamma correction can be used to achieve this.

-4. Sharpening: By enhancing the edges and minute details, sharpening entails improving the clarity and definition of an image.
+4. Sharpening: harpening improves the clarity and definition of an image by making the edges and fine details more distinct.
 Techniques like frequency domain filters and unsharp masking can be used for this.

 7. Deblurring: Deblurring is the process of taking away blur or noise from a picture in order to enhance its sharpness and clarity.
 Techniques like deconvolution or picture restoration are used for this.